joerdsonsilva/cryoVCO/docs/info.md

 # Voltage-Controlled Oscillator (VCO)

-A quantum computer is composed of a quantum processor, whose qubits operate at cryogenic temperatures, and a classical electronic controller, located at room temperature, responsible for the readout and control of the processor.
+A superconducting quantum computer is composed, in simplified terms, of a quantum processor, whose qubits operate at cryogenic temperatures, and a classical electronic controller, located at room temperature, responsible for the control and readout of the processor.
+However, as the number of qubits increases, the number of connections across different thermal stages also increases, limiting the scalability of quantum computers.

 <p align="center">
   <img src="../docs/images/Quantum.png" alt="Quantum" width="600"><br>